rng70/Hacking-Resources/README.md

 Here some answer of some common questions related to `Ethical Hacking` is listed:

-### Why is HTML important in pen-testing?
+### `Why is HTML important in pen-testing?`

 First because everything page you see on the web are displayed to some extent using HTML.
 It is the minimum to know the most basic language which carries the most content on internet.
 Also HTML injection is an attack that is similar to Cross-site Scripting (XSS).
 While in the XSS vulnerability the attacker can inject and execute JavaScript code, the HTML injection attack only allows the injection of certain HTML tags.
 When an application does not properly handle user supplied data, an attacker can supply valid HTML code, typically via a parameter value, and inject their own content into the page.
 This attack is typically used in conjunction with some form of social engineering, as the attack is exploiting a code-based vulnerability and a user's trust.

-### Why Kali Linux and why in a Virtual Machine(VM)?
+### `Why Kali Linux and why in a Virtual Machine(VM)?`

 First because everything page you see on the web are displayed to some extent using HTML.
 It is the minimum to know the most basic language which carries the most content on internet.
 Also HTML injection is an attack that is similar to Cross-site Scripting (XSS).
 While in the XSS vulnerability the attacker can inject and execute JavaScript code, the HTML injection attack only allows the injection of certain HTML tags.
 When an application does not properly handle user supplied data, an attacker can supply valid HTML code, typically via a parameter value, and inject their own content into the page.
 This attack is typically used in conjunction with some form of social engineering, as the attack is exploiting a code-based vulnerability and a user's trust.

-### Why learn Debian commands?
+### `Why learn Debian commands?`

 Don't need spoilers for that one, in my opinion it is important to know your way around the system you use and learn the basic terminal commands that are packed within.

-### Why use Tor, ProxyChains, Whonix or a VPN?
+### `Why use Tor, ProxyChains, Whonix or a VPN?`

  During the penetration testing or vulnerability assessment or hacking, staying anonymous is one of the important factor.
 If you are a black hat, you also don't want to get caught.
 Without it, the internet connection will reveal your identity.
-ProxyChains is proxifier for linux system.
+ProxyChains is Proxifier for Linux system.
 It allows TCP and DNS tunneling through proxies.
 It supports HTTP, SOCKS4 and SOCKS5 proxy servers.
 It uses multiple proxies at a time, so it is called Proxy Chaining.
-In the tutorial you will be taught to use proxychains through the Tor network.
+In the tutorial you will be taught to use ProxyChains through the Tor network.
 Whonix is also a very good way to stay anonymous and makes use of the Tor network with its own gateway.
 MAC Spoofing allows you to change your MAC address which is your computer's ID.
 Your MAC address points to your PC's brand and can lead to you when deep searching.

-### Why use nmap, Burp-Suite and SQLMAP?
+### `Why use nmap, Burp-Suite and SQLMAP?`

 Burp-Suite is a Java based Web Penetration Testing framework.
 It has become an industry standard suite of tools used by information security professionals to identify vulnerabilities and verify attack vectors for web-based applications.